runbren/Mindstorm-Tutorials/README.md

 Previously Created lessons that are not allocated to a stream

 ### Calibrate Color Sensor
-This is a program for anyone to download so they can calibrate their color sensor on port 3.
+This is a program for anyone to download so they can calibrate their color sensor in any port.

 Follow in instructions on the screen once you start running the program "calibrate"